juan-rybczinski/AndroidKotlinFundamentals/GDGFinder-Starter/README.md

 **Dimensions**

 - Use dimension for measurements that apply to your whole app, such as margins, guidelines, or spacing between elements.

+**Support for RTL languages**

+>**Note:** Some `View` components need further customization to behave properly with RTL.
+In order to have more precise control over the UI there are 4 different APIs that you can use:
+>
+> - [`android:layoutDirection`](https://developer.android.com/reference/android/util/LayoutDirection) to set the direction of a component's layout.
+> - [`android:textDirection`](https://developer.android.com/reference/android/view/View.html#attr_android:textDirection) to set the direction of a component's text.
+> - [`android:textAlignment`](https://developer.android.com/reference/android/view/View.html#attr_android:textAlignment) to set the alignment of a component's text.
+> - [`getLayoutDirectionFromLocale()`](https://developer.android.com/reference/android/support/v4/text/TextUtilsCompat#getlayoutdirectionfromlocale) is a method to programatically get the locale that specifies direction.